ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 A detailed guide to performing secondary review [can be found here](secondary_review_SOP).

 Once both the Primary and Secondary wrangler are happy with the submission and it is valid in ingest, the data files can now be moved from the contributor bucket into the ingest upload area.

-## Transferring data from `hca-util` upload area to ingest upload area

-Once the contributor has uploaded all the data that is specified for the project or you have transferred the raw data files from the archive into an `hca-util` upload area and you have a valid metadata submission in the ingest UI, follow the [hca-util guide](https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util#sync-data-to-the-ingest-s3-bucket) to sync the data to the `Upload Area Location` that is specified on the submission at the bottom of the `Data` tab.

 ## Completing the submission